Claude · ChatGPT · Professional Use

 If your work involves research where the distinction between "I know this" and "I think this" matters for the decisions you make downstream, Claude is probably your better default.

-If your work involves anything where an overclaiming AI output could cause you a real problem — compliance, legal, medical, financial — Claude is probably your better default.
+If your work involves anything where an overclaiming AI output could cause you a real problem, compliance, legal, medical, financial, Claude is probably your better default.

-Where Claude fails — and fails quietly.
-Claude's error mode is different from ChatGPT's, but it still has one.
-Knowing what it is prevents you from trusting the wrong output.
-The guide has an honest chapter on this.
+This article covers five behaviors where Claude outperforms ChatGPT in professional use.
+What it doesn't cover: how to set Claude up for long sessions so the advantages described here actually materialize, and where Claude fails quietly, its error mode is different from ChatGPT's, but it still has one.
+Knowing what it is prevents trusting the wrong output.
+The guide has an honest chapter on that.
+The door is open.

-Claude for Business Owners — $9.99
+Get Claude for Business Owners